the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-workplace.md

 * Go on strike, where no work is performed and workers instead "picket" their workplaces by meeting outside and encouraging others to join them

 At an industry level, unions can:
-* Input into government policy through consultation responses or lobbying (e.g. speaking to the press on an issue, writing articles, or submitting to formal processes such as hearings)
+* Input into government policy through consultation responses or lobbying (for example, speaking to the press on an issue, writing articles, or submitting to formal processes such as hearings)
 * Organise strikes across whole industries